Review of DivorceCare® Divorce Recovery Groups:

 .

-If you wish to lead a group, I would recommend first reading my book, The Life-Saving Divorce. #Ad Paperback: https://amzn.to/3cF1j25 Or Kindle: https://amzn.to/3CCBsnr.
+If you wish to lead a group, I would recommend my book, The Life-Saving Divorce. #Ad Paperback: https://amzn.to/3cF1j25 Or Kindle: https://amzn.to/3CCBsnr.
 It gives you the tips I have learned from leading divorce recovery groups since 1998.
 Some of what we are taught about divorce is incorrect.
 Once you start leading groups, you’ll discover that very few Christian divorces are “frivolous” or “I miss the party life” divorces.
 We were always told that only a handful of divorces are for very serious reasons, but multiple studies actually show that half of U.S. divorces are for a pattern of sexual immorality, physical violence, chronic emotional abuse, family-destroying addictions, or severe neglect/indifference.
 We were also taught that only people from dysfunctional homes get divorced, but that’s not true either.
 There are simply a lot of troubled people in society and in our churches, which results in about 1-in-4 highly religious homes experiencing intimate partner violence, according to the experts.
 The Life-Saving Divorce book also covers the landmark studies on kids and divorce, which concluded that if the marriage was very toxic, divorce was better for the children (up to 10 times better) than staying in a home with very high conflict.
 Pastors, you can use my book for training leaders or as a 9-week support group by using the – FREE study guides for each chapter and FREE videos for each chapter.

 .

-Another option for groups-as the perfect follow-up curriculum-is Boundaries by Drs Henry Cloud and John Townsend which has a new fill-in-the-blank workbook.
+Another option for groups, as the perfect follow-up curriculum, is Boundaries by Drs Henry Cloud and John Townsend which has a new fill-in-the-blank workbook.
 (Note: The Boundaries workbook requires the Boundaries book or Kindle.
 The participants need to have both the newest edition of the book and workbook. #ad)

 See Image of 3rd Edition – Divorce for domestic violence, physical abuse, emotional abuse is not condoned in DivorceCare curriculum